 By extending its machines with smart, in-house engineered IoT hardware, the customers now enjoy “pay per use” coffee: they receive invoices based on their real consumption and can check their consumption and machine status in real time through Miko’s customer portal.

 The secret behind the new offering is a digital twin developed by Flexso Digital: a virtual replica of each Miko coffee machine exists in the cloud.
-Powered by SAP Leonardo IoT, the virtual twin allows for remote, real-time monitoring.
+Powered by SAP Internet of Things, the virtual twin allows for remote, real-time monitoring.
 If a technical issue is detected, a service notification can be sent to SAP ERP, which triggers service processes.

 A customer portal provides full transparency when it comes to coffee consumption, machine status and billing.
 The setup is fully integrated with SAP ERP for automated billing, consumption-based (pay-per-use) invoicing contracts and more.